makers-for-life/makair-telemetry/doc/encoding.md

 The `MAKAIR_DELTA_OPTGZIP` encoding is a special encoding of the raw telemetry output by the MakAir with the following optimizations:

 * The `version` and `device_id` fields are removed, the values from the `MakAirTelemetry` message are used.
 * The `alarm_codes` portion is not transmitted.
 This can be discussed, but the alarms are sent in dedicated frames so should be received.
+A recap of current alarms could be sent without respecting the air time as they are there to solve a life threatening situation.
 * The other fields are delta encoded between frames.
-* The resulting numbers (N per frame) are then [VARINT](https://developers.google.com/protocol-buffers/docs/encoding) encoded.
+* The resulting numbers (N per frame) are then zig-zag [VARINT](https://developers.google.com/protocol-buffers/docs/encoding) encoded.
 * The resulting byte array is compressed using `OPTGZIP`.

 The resulting blob is then added in the `encoded` field of a new `MakAirTelemetry` message.
 The `encoding` field can be left empty as `MAKAIR_DELTA_OPTGZIP` is the default value.